Liaison Committee guidelines for overseas travel

 Staff Numbers

-- (a) Only in exceptional cases should the Clerk be accompanied by more than one other Member of staff.
+- Only in exceptional cases should a committee be accompanied by more than two members of committee staff.

 Method of travel